It's pizza time! I am sharing my grandmother's simple Sicilian-style sheet pan pizza recipe.

 Note: alternatively, you can brush the whole crust with a little olive oil before adding the toppings for extra flavor.

-STEP 4: Bake for another 15 to 20 minutes on the lowest oven rack until the crust is firm at the bottom with crispy edges.
-You should have the occasionally charred bits of onions on top.
+Step Twenty-Three (Picture 23 above) - Bake for another 15 minutes until the crust is firm at the bottom with crispy edges.

 Look at that beautifully browned and crispy crust.

-Note: Bake this thick pizza close to the oven floor, where the pizza crust will get the most radiant heat from the base.
+- Bake this thick-crust pizza close to the oven floor, where it will get the most radiant heat from the base.
 It will help crisp up the bottom of the pizza and create a beautiful crunchy golden-brown crust.

-- You can't go wrong with a protein-rich and simple Italian-flavored chicken salad.
+- You can't go wrong with a protein-rich and easy, Healthy Homemade Chicken Salad.

-- During colder days, I like to serve it with a cup of nourishing stracciatella soup, a Butternut Squash-Zucchini and Rosemary Soup, or Red Kuri Squash Soup.
+- During colder days, serve it with a cup of Nourishing Stracciatella Soup, Butternut Squash-Zucchini Soup, or Kabocha Squash Soup.

 - Top it off with extra (vegan) cheese of your choice, arugula, or Basil leaves.

 - Are you making it for Movie night?
-Make it part of a grazing board or serve it with a platter of raw veggies.
-Anything from sliced red bell peppers, cucumbers, fresh fennel pieces, and sweet Romaine lettuce leaves will add some crunchy pizzazz to your pizza.
+Make it part of an Italian grazing board or serve it with a platter of raw veggies.
+Anything from sliced red bell peppers, cucumbers, fresh fennel pieces, and sweet Romaine lettuce leaves will add some crunchy pizzazz to your thick-crust pizza.
 And don't forget maybe some olives and fresh figs!

-- Best to wrap the pizza in waxed paper sheets—you can even use the first layer of unbleached butcher paper (optional).
+Best to wrap the pizza in waxed paper sheets—you can even use unbleached butcher paper (optional).

 Now all that is left to do is for you to try out my family's delicious Sicilian-style thick-crust pizza recipe.